JonathanRossouw/Thesis/thesis/README.md

 ## How to run code

+- Access repo in command line or terminal
+- Open Jupyter Notebook
-- Open thesis_example.ipynb and run all.
-Errors should relate to libraries that are not installed.
+- Open thesis_example.ipynb
+- Change kernel to venv
+- Run all.

 ## Description of Code